 Park City is a true all-seasons destination, and the Park City fall is no exception.
 When the heat of summer is a passing memory, but winter snows have yet to make their first appearance, the time is just right for a day of fall fun.
 Bring your family into the mountains to enjoy the fresh air and changing leaves, and to find an autumnal activity that is just right for you.
 There’s plenty of Park City fall family fun to go around.

-Balloons taking to the air during Autumn Aloft.
+Balloons taking to the air during Autumn Aloft // Image Credit: Autumn Aloft

 They don’t call this town Bark City for nothing.
-Each year, hundreds of pooches take over Main Street on All Hallow’s Eve, covered in canine costumes, for the annual Howl-O-Ween parade and festivities.
-Of course, it isn’t just dogs who are invited to join the fun, and businesses up and down the street will be giving out more than milkbones on October 31.
+Each year, hundreds of costumed pooches take over Main Street on All Hallow’s Eve for the annual Howl-O-Ween parade and festivities.
+Of course, it isn’t just dogs who are invited to join the fun.
+Businesses up and down the street will be giving out more than milkbones on October 31.

-Make sure to take a shuttle downtown, as the parking situation on Main Street is easily the scariest trick of all.
+Make sure to take a free bus downtown, as the parking situation on Main Street is easily the scariest trick of all.
 As always, all Park City buses are free to ride.
-Service is increased to every 10 minutes from 3 p.m.– 6 p.m. on the day of the event from the Lower Deer Valley parking lot and the high school.
+Service is increased to every 10 minutes from 3 PM – 6 PM on the day of the event from the Lower Deer Valley parking lot and the high school.

 Odyssey Dance Theatre’s Thriller

-Just one of the friendly faces you’ll see during Odyssey Dance Theatre’s Thriller // Image Credit: Odyssey Dance Theatre
+Just a couple of the friendly faces you’ll see during Odyssey Dance Theatre’s Thriller // Image Credit: Odyssey Dance Theatre

-While you are in the mood for Halloween-themed fun, check out the yearly presentation of Thriller at the Egyptian Theater by Odyssey Dance Theatre.
+While you are in the mood for Halloween-themed fun, check out the yearly presentation of Thriller at the Egyptian Theatre by Odyssey Dance Theatre.
 This Park City classic will delight with a stage full of dancing ghost, ghouls, and masked madmen.
 This theatrical dance presentation sells out every year, so make sure to secure your tickets early.
-Also, while it is a great family activity, the show may be unsuitable for little goblins under the age of eight, so beware.
-The show is also interactive, meaning the zombies and other denizens of the night may touch audience members during the performance, so be prepared.
+Also, while it is a great family activity, the show may be unsuitable for little goblins under the age of eight.
+The show is also interactive.
+The zombies and other denizens of the night may touch audience members during the performance, so be prepared.

-For a bit of bucolic charm, the annual Scarecrow Festival at McPolin Farm is hard to beat.
-On September 23, McPolin farm hosts a fall get-together with pumpkins, refreshments, and the construction and decoration of dozens of scarecrows.
+For a bit of rustic charm, the annual Scarecrow Festival at McPolin Farm is hard to beat.
+On September 28, McPolin farm hosts a fall get-together.
+Pumpkins, refreshments, and the construction and decoration of dozens of scarecrows are annual inclusions.
 Each lovingly-crafted rustic mannequin is then carefully affixed to the fence adjoining the trail near Highway 224.

-The scarecrows remain on display for a month before being retired, proudly visible from the road between the White Barn and the Park Meadows intersection.
+The scarecrows remain on display for a month before being retired.
+Each is proudly visible from the road between the White Barn and the Park Meadows intersection.
 If you can’t take part in the construction of the scarecrows, you can definitely enjoy the fruits of the festival during the following few weeks.

-There are miles and miles of trails to explore in Park City.
+There are miles and miles of trails to explore in Park City // Image Credit: Olivia Hutcherson

 Nature itself puts on a dazzling display each autumn.
 Park City is blessed with a spectacular array of gorgeous colors as the leaves turn and fall.
 The weather is also cooling down from the sometimes oppressive heat of summer.
 That makes fall the perfect time to enjoy a hike with your family.
 Whether you are all seasoned trailblazers seeking a challenge, or relative tenderfoot looking for a more sedate walkabout, there is a perfect trail for you in Park City.
 Visit the Mountain Trails Foundation website for a few top suggestions to get you started on your quest for the perfect Park City vista.